artofimagination/stereo-calibration-and-vSLAM/README.md

       - _prefilter type/size/cap_ - used in filtering the input images before disparity computation.
 These may improve noise rejection in input images.
       - _smallerBlockSize_ - in theory this should reduce noise, but I couldn't produce any effect
  * **SGBM parameters**
-      - _P1, P2_ - used in filtering the disparity map before returning to reject small blocks.
-May reduce noise.
+      - ~~_P1, P2_ - used in filtering the disparity map before returning to reject small blocks.
+May reduce noise.~~ It is not settable in the UI anymore,but calculated using the block size.

 ### Point cloud visualization
 I've got two solutions